Skip to main contentSkip to main navigationSkip to footer content

 First-Generation Student A student without a parent or guardians that attended college.
 These students are the first in their immediate family to go to college.

-Freshman (First-Year) A first-year college student that has completed few than 30 credit hours.
+First-Year Student (Also Called Freshman) A first-year college student that has completed fewer than 30 credit hours.
+The term “freshman” is often used synonymously.

 Full-Time Student A student that takes 12 or more credit hours.